 Cons

 This neighborhood was once the epicenter of the Industrial Revolution in Spain, but after a major revamp under the 22@ urban renewal project, it's now one of the trendiest places to live in Barcelona.
 Old warehouses have been converted into spacious and stylish apartments.
 Poblenou is also home to the UPF Communication Campus and the Bau Design School.
+For students in media, design, and creative industries, Poblenou is for you.

 Poblenou is just a short walk from some of the city's best beaches, Marbella and Bogatell.
-Transport runs on metro line L4 and several bus routes, plus a coastal cycle path for you to get around easyly without a car.
+Transport includes the metro line L4, several bus routes, and a coastal cycle path, so you can get around easily without a car.
+Rents in Poblenou are mid-range: around €710/month for a room, €1448/month for a studio, and €1650/month for an apartment.

 Things to know before choosing this neighborhood: